The Next Best Thing: Cast

+Cast taken from Variety and Turner Classic Movies listing of The Next Best Thing.

 Production

 The film began as an original screenplay titled The Red Curtain by Tom Ropelewski, which he intended to direct, with his wife Leslie Dixon to produce.
 It was announced to be made in 1995 with Richard Dreyfuss attached to star as Robert; he dropped out, then Helen Hunt was named as female lead to play Abbie.
 She was replaced by Madonna and then Rupert Everett signed on as star.
 Filming took place between April 23 and June 30, 1999.
 It later was claimed the script was rewritten extensively by Ryan Murphy and Rupert Everett.

+Release

+Paramount Pictures distributed the film in North America while international sales were held by Lakeshore International.
+Buena Vista International acquired distribution rights from Lakeshore in most territories.

+Home media

+On August 26, 2000, Billboard announced the film would debut on DVD and VHS from Paramount Home Entertainment, although spokespeople would not confirm it.
+The release debuted at number 20 on Billboard's Top DVD Sales, and peaked at number 11 on the Top Video Rentals chart.
+The Philadelphia Inquirer gave 2 out of four stars.

 Reception

 Critical response

-The film received a 19% approval rating on Rotten Tomatoes, based on 94 reviews, with an average rating of 3.8/10.
-The website's critical consensus states: "Story elements clash and acting falls short."
-On Metacritic, the film has rating of 25 out of 100 based on 31 reviews, indicating "generally unfavorable reviews".
+Variety commented: "The Next Best Thing to a good movie is a well-intentioned one, and at the end of the day, that less-than-compelling consolation prize is about the best thing one can hand this resoundingly adequate Advanced Family Values comedy-drama".
 Roger Ebert gave the film one star out of four, stating: "The Next Best Thing is a garage sale of gay issues, harnessed to a plot as exhausted as a junkman's horse."

+Stephen Holden of The New York Times wrote of the film: "In its early scenes The Next Best Thing shows promise as a sophisticated screwball comedy about romantic love, parenthood and sexual orientation in contemporary Los Angeles.
+But about halfway through, the story takes a disastrous turn and heads away from comedy into the land of suds and sorrow.
+Any psychological credibility the movie has built up is quickly dissipated, as it turns into a stumbling, poor man's Kramer vs. Kramer."